 Public User Identities

-[PKT-SP-IGS-C01-130930, PacketCable Interconnect Guidelines Specification]

 Users are identified at the peering interface by their Public User Identity.
 A SIP entity involved in session peering MUST encode Public User Identities as a SIP URI of the telephone-subscriber syntax form of a Tel URI as indicated by the "user=phone" parameter (see [RFC 3261] section 19.1.6), where the user part of the SIP URI contains a global Tel URI as defined in [RFC 3966].

 Example:

 sip:+13035551212@example.operator.com;user=phone

+The table in Section 8 describes the set of URI formats that MUST be supported on the IP-NNI, and the headers in which these formats may appear.

 Identifying the Called User